aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 ---

-Extended Validation (EV) certificates make websites slower and less robust, much more so than the more common Domain Validated (DV) certificates.
+Extended Validation (EV) certificates make websites slower and less robust, much more so than the more common Domain Validated (DV) and Organization Validated (OV) certificates.
-The EV certificate significantly increases TLS handshake time and therefore extends how long users stare at a blank screen.
+The EV certificate significantly increases TLS handshake time and therefore extends how long users stare at a blank screen, waiting for the page to start rendering.
 Perhaps more importantly, using an EV cert means the reliability of your website depends on the speed and availability of your Certificate Authority's infrastructure.
 Oh, and [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling) does not help at all with EV certs.